evel85/Condominio/README.md

 -Property Module.

 ## TECHNOLOGIES
 The software was development using basic html and css and the Database connection and the logical was programming with PHP.

 In future versions it could be migrated to another programming languages like Python and some JavaScripts functionallities could be added to.

+## TEST
+Put the folder "Condominio" in a tets server like Apache.
+If you are usin XAMP, go to xamp/htdocs/ and paste the folder "Condominio".
+Later go to PhpMyadmin and import the database "condominio.sql" located on the "bd" folder.
+To test, go to index.php and loggin with:
+Usuario: admin
+Contraseña: admin